EdelEB/2d_game_dev/README.md

 Seeing Deliverables:

-This stage of the project does not have all the parts connected yet, and some of the ways things are done are subpar at best.
-In order to view specific events/mini_games/menus you will need to change a variable in "game.c" On line 63 current_gamestate_id can be changed to the game_state_id of your choosing.
-A full list of the gamestates available can be seen in "enum_declarations.h" Crew members classes are not easily visible in the code or in any of the gamestates currently, however their flags are listed in "enum_declarations.h" as well; they are simple flags that determine which options show in decision events, however since the crew selection is not working yet they cannot be seen in action.
-Currently simple_json is still giving me issues which mean the map and resources declared in gamestate.h are still inactive and unused.
+This stage of the project does not have all the parts connected yet, and some of the ways things are done is disgusting.
+A demo is playable.
+You can start, pick a crew, and travel to experience the events & minigames.
+Not all events made are part of the traveling.
+You can also feed crew members.

+In order to view specific events/mini_games/menus you will need to change a variable in "game.c".
+On line 62 current_gamestate_id can be changed to the game_state_id of your choosing.
+A full list of the gamestates available can be seen in "enum_declarations.h"